-- When a new column is added to a table and that table has existing data, the default value is used for all existing records.
-If you are adding a new validated column to a table, then the default value of the validated column must be set to a valid value in the lookup column. - When a new record is added to a table and the column is not included in the save, the default value is used for that column.
-If the omitted column is a validated column, then the default value of the validated column must be set to a valid value in the lookup column.
+- When a new column is added to a table and that table has existing data, the default value is used for all existing records. - When a new record is added to a table and the column is not included in the save, the default value is used for that column.

-When the column is included in a save (whether for a new record or an existing record) and the value to be saved is null (a blank cell in the spreadsheet), the default value is used for that column.
-If the null value is for a validated column, then the default value of the validated column must be set to a valid value in the lookup column.
+• When the column is included in a save (whether for a new record or an existing record) and the value to be saved is null (a blank cell in the spreadsheet), the default value is used for that column.